Yemeni Navy: Second Yemeni Civil War

-Since the outbreak of the civil war in Yemen in March 2015, at least some elements of the Navy are known to have sided with the Houthi-dominated Supreme Revolutionary Committee and the loyalists of former President Ali Abdullah Saleh.
 The Yemeni Navy issued a statement in October 2016 that any Saudi ships intruding in Yemen's territorial waters would be destroyed.
 The Yemeni Navy reportedly attacked two Saudi warships and the Emirati off the Red Sea coast.
 Because of this, the Royal Saudi Air Force attacked the naval base at Al Hudaydah and destroyed two of Yemen's three Chinese-made fast missile craft.
 The Yemeni Navy, allegedly supported by Iranian advisors, repaired and smuggled Noor anti-ship cruise missiles and their launchers and coupled them with maritime radars and they were used to target coalition ships.
 The Noor missile or the original C-802 were named "Al Mandab-1", claiming it as an original Yemeni design and production.
 The Saudi tanker ship Boraida was targeted without reporting damage.
-In October 2016, with US Navy vessels patrolling the area in support to their Saudi allies, Yemeni forces fired about a dozen cruise missiles at them on three different days.
-In response, launched five Tomahawk cruise missiles and knocked out three Yemeni maritime radar sites.
+The Houthis made extensive use of Chinese-made C-802 anti-ship missiles recovered from sunken vessels (or Iranian Noor missiles, a local copy of the C-802, smuggled into the country) to carry out attacks against military or civilian ships off the Yemeni coast.
+Many of these attacks, despite Houthi claims, failed to hit their targets, but on 1 October 2016 the catamaran HSV-2 Swift, operated by the armed forces of the United Arab Emirates, was struck by a C-802 missile while sailing in the Bab el-Mandeb strait, suffering severe damage.
+In October 2016, other Houthi missile attacks targeted, without hitting them, United States Navy vessels deployed off the Yemeni coast and patrolling the area to ensure the protection of merchant shipping and to support their Saudi allies: Yemeni forces fired about a dozen cruise missiles at them on three different days.
+In response, the U.S. destroyer launched five BGM-109 Tomahawk cruise missiles and destroyed three Yemeni coastal maritime radar sites operated by the Houthis, leading to a reduction in rebel missile attacks.
 The Saudi Air Force also flew airstrikes and destroyed another Yemeni Radar station.
 Since then, lacking shore-based battery radars, the Yemeni Navy begun deploying speedboats and the remaining fast missile craft to approximately track Saudi coalition shipping.
+The Houthis assembled a flotilla of light craft and armed speedboats for operations in coastal waters, including civilian vessels and coast guard boats converted to military use.
+An explosive-laden speedboat was used by the Houthis in a suicide attack that, on 30 January 2017, damaged the Saudi frigate Al Madinah in the waters of the Red Sea off Yemen's western coast.

+The status of the naval forces remaining under the control of the Yemeni government is equally difficult to assess: at least one of their units was lost after striking a naval mine in the Bab el-Mandeb strait in March 2017, prompting government forces to undertake, together with their Arab allies, a mine-clearing campaign in the strait using some of the surviving minesweepers.